Giuseppe Taglialatela: Napoli

 Taglialatela moved to Napoli in 1990 during their peak.
 He played in only three games, making his Serie A debut on 6 January 1991, in a 1–0 away defeat to Juventus.
 After three loan spells at Serie B sides Palermo, Ternana, and Bari, he returned to Napoli in 1993, following Giovanni Galli's transfer to Torino, and played for the club for six years, until 1999.

 During that period, he was the club's number one keeper for several years, as well as the club's captain in 1999.
-He attracted the attention of the league's big clubs, including Inter, but he chose to remain with Napoli, despite the club's financial difficulties.
+He attracted the attention of the league's big clubs, including Inter Milan, but he chose to remain with Napoli, despite the club's financial difficulties.
 During his third stint with Napoli, the club narrowly missed out on the Coppa Italia during the 1996–97 season, as Napoli lost the final to Vicenza.
 The subsequent seasons of the club were less successful, as Napoli was relegated to Serie B during the 1997–98 season, conceding numerous goals.